Home Child Custody

 • Grandparents - In the state of Pennsylvania, grandparents have the right to seek custody provided certain criteria are met to the court’s satisfaction.

-• Someone in the position of a parent - Any individual who has assumed the role of a parent for a certain period of time and who the court finds suitable in regards to the particular situation.
+• Someone in the position of a parent - Any individual who has assumed the role of a parent for a certain period of time and who the court finds suitable in regard to the particular situation.
 This is known in legal terminology as in loco parentis.

 Q: Does My Sexual Orientation Factor into Custody?